 Guess who they went to for new tyres?
 Michelin.

-This story is a positive proof of how powerful content marketing can be.
-In this post, you’ll learn the 10 world-class content marketing strategies in 2020 that you can implement right away.
+This story is positive proof of how powerful content marketing can be.
+In this post, you’ll learn the 10 world-class content marketing strategies in 2021 that you can implement right away.

 Content Marketing Strategies #1: Goal-Setting